 7. Who controls the security and sets up new users?

-Visit Limited set up all users and their access according to nabim's requirements.
+Visit Limited set up all users and their access.
 If you are a "moderator" there will be some things you can control yourself such as 'locking' your room and who can update media board content.

 8. What is involved in creating new rooms and other content?